Want to know how to sell products online? Smart move.

 But it’s important to set the right priorities straight from the start.

 Don’t worry about the flashy visuals.
-Don’t worry about the perfect domain name.
-Don’t worry about building your social media following.
+Definitely, don’t worry about the perfect domain name.
+And don’t worry about building your social media following.

 Ready to learn how to sell products online?